Hong5489/BsidesBOSCTF2020/fancy_cipher/README.md

 ```
 Notice the encrypt function, it **encrypts the flag characters one by one**

-Means we can just find the plaintext by just **brute forcing the ciphertext:**
+The public key is also given, means we can just find the plaintext by just **brute forcing the ciphertext:**
 ```py
 flag = ""
 for o in out: